 Tell me three unique things about you.

-Rick, thank you for taking part in Galaxy of Authors!
+Rick, thank you for participating in Galaxy of Authors!